YuKitsune/dingus/docs/docs/introduction.md

 <!--
 TODO:
-- Introduction: What is Gecko?
+- Introduction: What is Dingus?
 What does it do?
 How can I benefit from it?
 - Installation
 - Configuration: Examples of each configuration scenario
 - Contributing: Guidelines for making contributions